 What is equity release?

-Equity release is a product that lets homeowners aged 55 and over, take some of the money built up in their home, as tax-free cash.
+Equity release is a product that lets homeowners take some of the money built up in their home, as tax-free cash.
 There are two types of equity release, lifetime mortgages and home reversion plans.
 Legal & General only offers lifetime mortgages to homeowners aged 55 (50 for our Payment Term Lifetime Mortgage) and over.

 How do lifetime mortgages work?

 A lifetime mortgage lets you borrow tax-free cash against the money that's tied up in your home (equity).The interest rate is fixed for the duration of the lifetime mortgage.
-And depending on which product you take out, you can choose to pay none, some or all of the interest, subject to our terms and conditions.
+And depending on which product you take out, you pay none, some or all of the interest, subject to our terms and conditions.
 Interest is charged on the loan, plus any interest already added, this means the amount you owe can increase quickly over time.

-A lifetime mortgage is usually repaid from the sale of your home after the last borrower dies, or moves out of your home and into long-term care.
+A lifetime mortgage is usually repaid from the sale of your home after the last borrower dies, or moves into long-term care.

 Why is professional advice so important?

-You can only get a lifetime mortgage through a specialist adviser.
-Lifetime mortgage advisers are experts who have passed detailed, professional exams, meaning they can look at your situation and work out if it's right for you.
+You can only get a later life mortgage through a specialist adviser.
+Later life mortgage advisers are experts who have passed detailed, professional exams, meaning they can look at your situation and work out if it's right for you.

 They'll also help you compare different options, complete an application, and because you will need independent legal advice, help you find a solicitor too.

 You must get advice Legal & General can help you understand if a Legal & General later life mortgage is the right option for you.
 If Legal & General don't have the right product for you, they also have access to the whole lifetime mortgage market.